 Hurricanes.
 Snow storms.
 Flooding.
 Wildfires.
 Power outages.
 Families are faced with a slew of potential emergencies that may affect how they feed their babies.
 Are you wondering how you can keep your breastmilk safe during a potential power outage or if there are benefits to nursing through an emergency?
+Be sure to include your baby in your emergency preparedness plan.
 Read on for information on breastfeeding during emergency situations.

 Keeping Baby Close

 - Breastfeeding is a safe and effective way to feed a child in an emergency.
 Human milk is always clean, requires no fuel, water, or electricity, and is readily available when baby and nursing parent are kept close.